John Mulvaney: Life

 Mulvaney was born in Yarram, Victoria, on 26 October 1925.

 He began his academic career at the University of Melbourne in Roman history, writing an MA thesis on State and Society in Britain at the time of Roman conquest.
 In consciously preparing himself to begin the field of Australian archaeology, he entered Clare College, Cambridge as an undergraduate, studying British, Irish, German and Danish prehistoric archaeology.
 He obtained his PhD from Cambridge in 1970.

 His first excavation in Australia was at Fromm's Landing (Tungawa) on the Murray River in South Australia, from 1956 to 1960.

 During his academic career, he co-authored and/or edited 17 books.
 He was for many years a Commissioner of the Australian Heritage Commission.
 He was elected a Fellow of the Australian Academy of the Humanities in 1969, the year of its foundation, serving on its Council from 1972 to 1974 and again, this time as Honorary Secretary, from 1989 to 1996.

 Mulvaney died in Canberra at the age of 90 on 21 September 2016.

 Legacy

 Known as the "father of Australian archaeology", Mulvaney was the "first university-trained archaeologist to make Australia his field of study".

 In March 2019 the Australian Academy of the Humanities launched the John Mulvaney Fellowship for Aboriginal and Torres Strait Islander early career researchers working in the humanities.

 The John Mulvaney Book Award was established by the Australian Archaeological Association in 2004 in honour of Mulvaney, "to acknowledge the significant contribution of individual or coauthored publications to Australian archaeology, either as general knowledge or as specialist publications".
-In 2018, Deep Time Dreaming: Uncovering Ancient Australia by Billy Griffiths (which describes some of Mulvaney's work and applauds the way he "[built] bridges between the disciplines of history and archaeology") won the award, and in 2019, Alice Gorman's Dr Space Junk vs the Universe: Archaeology and the Future won the award.
+In 2018, Deep Time Dreaming: Uncovering Ancient Australia by Billy Griffiths (which describes some of Mulvaney's work and applauds the way he "[built] bridges between the disciplines of history and archaeology") won the award.
+Alice Gorman's Dr Space Junk vs the Universe: Archaeology and the Future won the award in 2019.
+In 2022 Debbie Argue won the award for Little Species, Big Mystery: The story of Homo floresiensis.